SamOwen1/Rocket-Injectors/README.md

   - Run script and open command window.

     Change tilt angle so that resultant angle is ~0.
 Make sure the area ratio is close to the optimum value.
+The default threshold is 10% but a stricter threshold will usually provide better mixing.